dkazanc/ToMoBAR/Readme.md

  * Tomographic projection data are simulated without the "inverse crime" using [TomoPhantom](https://github.com/dkazanc/TomoPhantom).
 Noise and artifacts (zingers, rings) can be modelled and added to data.
  * Simulated data reconstructed iteratively using FISTA-type algorithm with multiple "plug-and-play" regularisers from [CCPi-RegularisationToolkit](https://github.com/vais-ral/CCPi-Regularisation-Toolkit)
  * Presented FISTA algorithm offers novel modifications: convergence acceleration with ordered-subsets method, PWLS, Group-Huber[3] and Students't data fidelities [1,2] to deal with noise and image artifacts
- * Various projection (2D/3D) geometries are supported and real data provided to demonstrate the effectivness of the method
+ * Various projection (2D/3D) geometries are supported and real data provided to demonstrate the effectiveness of the method

 ### General software prerequisites
  * [MATLAB](http://www.mathworks.com/products/matlab/)